baflo/home-assistant-addons/paperless-ngx-ingress/DOCS.md

 For `admin` the embedded paperless instance will always be opened with the user as configured in `admin.username`.

 For `auto` the embedded paperless instance will always be opened with the user that is logged in to Home Assistant.
-This depends on [#4152](https://github.com/home-assistant/supervisor/pull/4152).

 For `manual` the user must log in as usual even in embedded UI.